How Do I Prepare for the HSRT Exam in 2026?

 +

 The Health Sciences Reasoning Test (HSRT) is a 33–35 question multiple-choice exam measuring critical thinking and quantitative reasoning.
 It is required for admission to many ADN, LPN, dental hygiene, respiratory care, and physical therapist assistant programs at community colleges and universities nationwide.
-The exam is timed at 50 minutes and does not require prior medical knowledge.
+The exam is untimed at most schools (students typically finish in 45–90 minutes) and does not require prior medical knowledge.

 What score do I need to pass the HSRT?